magne-matias/magne-matias/README.md

 ## I'm a Engineering electronic student at UTN and Fullstack Developer jr !!

-_ 🚀 I´m currently learning: JavaScript, React JS and Node JS
+_ 🚀 I´m currently learning: JavaScript, React JS and Node JS.
-- 🌱 Learn something new every day
+- 🌱 Learn something new every day.
-- 👯 I’m looking to collaborate with other content creators
+- 👉 I'm currently studying Data Analytics & Data Science.
-- 📣 We can talk in: English or Spanish
+- 📣 We can talk in: English or Spanish.

 <br />
 <br />